 Quality, Reliability, Safety and Teamwork Unit

-We are taking part in on-going work to develop the tools needed for this relatively new field of research; this includes taxonomies, definitions and importantly, new measures and scales.
-Our emphasis however is on studies of interventions which may improve quality, reliability and safety, and we have taken a strategic decision to study and adapt methods from high reliability organisations in other spheres of work as one of our main methods for developing these.
+We are taking part in on-going work to develop the tools needed for this relatively new field of reserach.
+This includes taxonomies, definitions and, importantly, new measures and scales.
+Our emphasis is on studies of interventions which may improve quality, reliability and safety.
+We have taken a strategic decision to study and adapt methods from high reliability organisations in other spheres of work as one of our main methods for developing these.

 For more information on the group, and ongoing research projects, please see below: